tkatyarmal/di-workshop-09-files/README.md

 **What do you think will change?**

 Run the code. **What changed?
 Why?**
+      the formatting changed perhaps because now it is an object and not just some string

 We can _loop_ over each item in the basket with the following code: